mjmbuilds/CustomIconsToolForScrapMechanic/README.md

 ![](images/screenshot01.png)

-To use this tool, you would first generate you icon map using the official mod tool, then run this tool to patch the custom icons.
+To use this tool, you would first generate your icon map using the official mod tool, then run this tool to patch the custom icons.

 The settings file stores selected Mods as file paths to the mod along with a list of UUIDs for the items which get custom icons.
-The settings file must remain in the same floder as the program exicutable.
+The settings file must remain in the same folder as the program executable.

 The custom icons are to be put into a folder named "Custom" added inside the "Gui" folder of the mod.